FrankKooij/Soma/README.md

 - a modular scale (major second) has been used to achieve harmony and solve the “smartphone issue” a.k.a. small screens on which users may increase font size;
 - vertical rhythm has been enforced to achieve harmony.
 - a “mini reset” makes sure HTML5 block elements are displayed as they should in ePub2 RS—don’t get rid of it;
-- declarations for `body` improve hyphenation + widows & orphans, they also provide with defaults all elements can inherit when need be (user settings issue);
+- declarations for `body` improve hyphenation + widows & orphans, they also provide defaults that all elements can inherit when needed (user settings issue);
 - hyphens and page breaks have been taken care of for specific elements (e.g. headings);
 - overall, typesetting has been prettified (e.g. paragraphs’ conditional `text-indent`, vertical positioning of `sup`, reset to roman/normal for italic nested in italic, &c.);
 - horizontal rule is compliant with night modes;
-- `figure` and `video` dimensions have been taken care of in order to guarantee they won’t overflow;
+- `figure` and `video` dimensions have been styled to guarantee they won’t overflow;
-- `aside` has been styled so that the footnote be considered a footnote when displayed (only iBooks hides that since it is using it in a pop-up);
+- `aside` has been styled so that the footnote be considered a footnote when displayed (only iBooks hides `aside` content since it is using it in a pop-up);
 - Since mobi7 doesn’t support decimal numbers, all values are rounded for it.

 Yeah, I know, Soma seems bloated compared to the default Ulysses themes but don’t forget it is dealing with a lot more RS.
 From my understanding, default stylesheets only deal with iBooks.
 Now, iBooks is ±10% of the US market and if you’re using Ulysses to write and publish your eBooks, this clearly leads to a missed opportunity.